Lameguy64/mkpsxiso/README.md

 6. The result will be in bin_nix, named "mkpsxiso"

 ## Changelog
+**Version 1.06**
+* Added file overwrite confirmation.
+* Element and attribute strings are no longer case sensitive.
+* File name strings from arguments are no longer passed as duplicated strings (eliminates the risk of forgetting to dealloc said strings on exit).
+* Added -lba option to produce a complete listing of files and directories in the ISO file system with their LBA addresses.
+* Added <dummy> element example in example.xml (forgot to put it in since the first release).

 **Version 1.05**
 * Fixed types for linux build, changed u_char and such to unsigned char.
 * In cygwin64 version of tinyxml2, "XML_NO_ERROR" is not defined, changed with "XML_SUCCESS" and this works on both Windows and Linux.